-This quarterly report on Form 10-Q contains forward-looking statements that involve substantial risks and uncertainties.
-All statements other than statements of historical facts contained in this quarterly report on Form 10-Q, including statements regarding our future results of operations and financial position, business strategy, development plans, planned preclinical studies and clinical trials, future results of clinical trials, expected research and development costs, regulatory strategy, timing and likelihood of success, as well as plans and objectives of management for future operations, are forward-looking statements.
+This Annual Report on Form 10-K contains forward-looking statements that involve substantial risks and uncertainties.
+All statements other than statements of historical facts contained in this Annual Report on Form 10-K, including statements regarding our future results of operations and financial position, business strategy, development plans, planned preclinical studies and clinical trials, future results of clinical trials, expected research and development costs, regulatory strategy, timing and likelihood of success, as well as plans and objectives of management for future operations, are forward-looking statements.
 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "would," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
-Forward-looking statements contained in this quarterly report on Form 10-Q include, but are not limited to, statements about:
+Forward-looking statements contained in this Annual Report on Form 10-K include, but are not limited to, statements about: